Retire by stateFigures verified May 31, 2026

 Hot Springs and its thermal baths

-The town of Hot Springs is known for its mineral-rich thermal water, which you can still soak in at historic bathhouses on Bathhouse Row inside Hot Springs National Park.
-The mix of a national park and a small town draws retirees.
+Hot Springs is built around its mineral-rich thermal water.
+You can still soak in it at the historic bathhouses on Bathhouse Row, inside Hot Springs National Park.
+A national park wrapped around a small town pulls in retirees.

 Lakes and northwest Arkansas trails

-The Fayetteville and Bentonville area is known for mountain biking, hiking, kayaking, and public art, with lakes nearby for boating and fishing.
-It is a more amenity-rich corner of the state.
+Fayetteville and Bentonville are the state's hub for mountain biking, hiking, kayaking, and public art, with lakes close by for boating and fishing.
+This is the more amenity-rich corner of Arkansas.

 Tornado season and humid heat

 Summers run hot and humid, and the state sits in a region with a real tornado season.
-These weather patterns are among the most cited downsides of living in Arkansas.
+This is one of the most common knocks on living here, so plan for the weather rather than around it.

 Limited amenities in rural areas